cockroachdb/docs/src/current/v1.0/known-limitations.md

 toc: true
 ---

 This page describes limitations we identified in the [CockroachDB v1.0](../releases/v1.0.html) release.
-For limitations that have been subsequently resolved, this page also calls out the release incuding the change.
+For limitations that have been subsequently resolved, this page also calls out the release including the change.

 ## Removing all rows from large tables